awasira/emacs-evernote-mode/readme_en.txt

 Evernote Browser is composed of multiple Evernote Browser pages(emacs bufferes).
-An Evernote Browser page is created when searching notes first or when executing the evernote-browser command at the state that no search has been executed.
-The multiple pages are managed as the page list and each page has the next/previous page.
+An Evernote Browser page is created when searching notes or when executing the evernote-browser command at the state that no search has been executed.
+The multiple pages are managed as the page list.
+There is one valid current page and each page has the next/previous page.
 There is one valid current page.
 Execute the evernote-browser command to move the cursor to the current Evernote Browser page.
-Also, use the key for moving to the next/previous page key (described later) to move to another page.
+Also, use the keys for moving to the next/previous page key (described later) to move to another page.